nikkolasg/hackmd/ipp.md

 **TLDR**: SnarkPack can aggregate 8192 proofs in 12sec, producing a proof which is 38x smaller in size and can be verified in 50ms, including serialization — 11x faster than batch verification.
 The scheme scales logarithmically, yielding an exponentially faster verification scheme than batching: the more you aggregate, the better.

 **Scope**: This post is not for experienced cryptographers; the goal is that anybody with a high school math level can follow easily.
-For a more formal description of the scheme, we refer to our [paper](..)
-(TODO link).
+For a more formal description of the scheme, we refer to our [paper](https://eprint.iacr.org/2021/529).

 [TOC]